 The main thing is the software lets the person running the business manage their whole operation, so that they can get consistent, strong hives.

 “With the software system working, I wanted the next layer — active management of the bee community — on top of that.
 I wondered how do we know what’s happening once I’ve closed the lid and walked away?”
 Difficult questions for owners were things like how did anyone know if the bees were healthy?
-What if they were about to swarm and needed to be moved?
-How do I protect the community of bees as a whole and not lose half their hive in an unexpected swarm?”
-Again an IT solution presented itself and Julian designed a sensor to remotely monitor the hives.
+What if they were about to swarm and needed to be checked?
+How do I protect the community of bees as a whole and not lose half their colony in an unexpected swarm?”
+Again, an IT solution presented itself and Julian designed a sensor to remotely monitor the colonies.

 A lot of companies operate on very little data.
 As the person running the business, that’s a huge risk because you’re putting all of your trust in your beekeepers and you’re assuming that they’re doing all the right things.

 One of Julian’s first principles was to build the sensor “from scratch, for beekeepers.”
 Furthermore, they had to be comfortable using it - Tech solutions were new to many in this industry.
 It also needed to be able to give the beekeepers a way to keep on top of the game, instead of just going along with what they’d always done, he says.
 “With the sensor, they can be sure that what they’re doing is the right thing to do, and then they can actually improve their operation by running tests and experiments and getting really clear data about how it went.”